mattvenn/piffin/index.md

 We advise buying at least 20% more than you need to account for losses.

-Also, the Raspberry Pi holder makes things a lot easier, so either [buy one from us](http://www.piffin.co.uk/collections/shophome/products/raspberry-pi-prototyping-bundle-without-raspberry-pi), or [download the file](http://www.thingiverse.com/thing:231352) and get it laser cut.
+The Raspberry Pi holder makes things a lot easier, so either [buy one from us](http://www.piffin.co.uk/collections/shophome/products/raspberry-pi-prototyping-bundle-without-raspberry-pi), or [download the file](http://www.thingiverse.com/thing:231352) and get it made on your school's laser cutter or at the [local hackspace](http://www.hackspace.org.uk/view/Main_Page).

 # Other resources